HEXSHEY/mini-compiler-for-custom-language-/README.md

 understanding compiler design principles while providing a practical development environment.

 here the output input , compiler.tab files , .png of ast tree which our project creates is also uploaded

+ TO run it , you need linux, open terminal ,open folder location , directly run {main python.py}, and the gui will be infront of you , you can try execution now